 This melancholic neo-classical song-cycle owes as much to boundary pushing acts like This Mortal Coil, Kate Bush and Rufus Wainwright as it does to 19th/20th century composers such as Faure or Bryars.
 The arrangements shimmer with romantic textures while the songs themselves contain strong undercurrents of rock, folk and cabaret.
 Ghostly fragments of themes found elsewhere on the album introduce each one, melding the work into a near-continuous whole.

 The lead vocals are performed by a loose collective of immensely talented vocalists...
 And me.
 I only take the lead on one track, Zero, partly because it has immense personal significance, and partly because it was easier to sing than all the others!

 Alternatively, you can hear it streamed in full on Spotify.
-However, that does mean putting up with adverts for travel agents and bingo websites, which wasn't quite part of my artistic vision.
+However, that probably does mean putting up with adverts for travel agents and bingo websites, which wasn't quite part of my artistic vision.
 I may yet create an album with fake adverts included, just so that the listener can play 'spot the real ad!' on sites like Spotify.